 Some of the limitations are more related to the storage and not the panels themselves, after all, linking up numerous deep cycle batteries, making sure they remain at optimal efficiency, getting the proper connections and other systems isn’t always best for a novice to try.
 Hiring experts to do a lot of that work for you can be expensive and take a long time to complete.

 However, there are some solar panel systems that are essentially plug-and-play setups that are ready to go and that most people can connect all on their own (as long as they follow the instructions).

-One such system that also has a unique design which may be more pleasing to the eye than bulky rooftop systems is the SmartFlower Solar unit.
-It looks like a giant flower, with panels that resemble petals, and also follows the sun throughout the day making sure that you are getting all the energy you need to power your home or even business.
+One such system that also has a unique design that may be more pleasing to the eye than bulky rooftop systems is the SmartFlower Solar unit.
+It looks like a giant flower, with panels that resemble petals.
+The petals follow the sun throughout the day, ensuring you are getting all the energy you need to power your home or even business.

-There are three options: the SmartFlower Pop, Pop+, and Pop-e and, with the Plus model having an integrated battery system for full off grid capabilities right out of the box (or more likely crate(s) ) and the Pop-e having ports for electric vehicle charging.
+There are three options: the SmartFlower Pop, Pop+, and Pop-e, with the Plus model having an integrated battery system for full off grid capabilities right out of the box (or more likely crate(s) ) and the Pop-e having ports for electric vehicle charging.

 With rear ventilation to keep the panels cooler than traditional systems, automatic cleaning via integrated brushes, the ability to monitor wind speeds and fold up to prevent damage in high wind, and smart technology to monitor your energy needs, it is a pretty advanced system, but it can cost you almost double the price of a traditional roof-mounted system.
 However, we have seen prices for solar drop, and that will apply to SmartFlower systems as well, plus they are hoping to get more parts for their systems in the U.S. which would decrease costs over having to import them from Austria (their home base), which means the cost of this system could drop in the near future.